Daplie/serve-https/README.md

 A simple HTTPS static file server with valid TLS (SSL) certs.

-Comes bundled a valid certificate for localhost.daplie.com, which is great for testing and development, and you can specify your own.
+Comes bundled a valid certificate for localhost.daplie.me, which is great for testing and development, and you can specify your own.

 Also great for testing ACME certs from letsencrypt.org.